fix252/test/README.md

 # The project is for test purpose
-## Some shell scripts are drafted and saved here
+## Personal scripts are drafted and saved here